dulle204/WW21.Cinema/docs/user-stories.md

 Develop backend and frontend for this functionality.

 4.	**Delete Cinema**<br/>
-Description: Client (administrator user – confirmed admin user) should be able to delete cinema with all his auditoriums and seats.<br/>
+Description: Client (administrator user – confirmed admin user) should be able to delete cinema with all its auditoriums and seats.<br/>
 Develop backend and frontend for this functionality.

 5.	**Introduce New Role**<br/>